25Ericcheong/go-fundamentals/README.md

 ## Additional Investigation

-- Getting more familiar with Go Standard Library (may help with writing dependency injection for testing purposes)
+- Get more familiar with Go Standard Library (may help with writing dependency injection for testing purposes)
 - Understanding the purpose of `Buffer` and `Writer`
 - Look into the term Test Doubles (https://martinfowler.com/bliki/TestDouble.html)